DylanCheetah/mongo-todo/README.md

 Now that everything is working correctly, let's optimize our database.
 As it is right now, whenever we do a PUT or DELETE operation, MongoDB has to do a full scan of the collection in order to find the task we need to update or delete.
 This is very inefficient.
 Especially for large data sets.
 However, we can improve this by creating an index on the `_id` field of each document in our `tasks` collection.

 1. open `db.js`
-2. add the following code to the bottom of the file:
+2. add the following code above the line where you resolve the promise:
 ```js
 // Create indexes
 client.db().collection("tasks").createIndex({_id: 1});